-The following management's discussion and analysis ("MD&A") has been prepared as of June 26, 2018, and should be read in conjunction with the consolidated audited financial statements of Medicenna Therapeutics Corp. ("Medicenna", the "Company", "we", "our", "us" and similar expressions) for the year ended March 31, 2018.
-The consolidated audited statements of Medicenna as at March 31, 2018 and March 31, 2017, were prepared in accordance with International Financial Reporting Standards ("IFRS") and all dollar amounts are expressed in Canadian dollars unless otherwise noted.
-Unless stated otherwise, all references to "\$" are to Canadian dollars.
+The following management's discussion and analysis ("MD&A") has been prepared as of June 24, 2019 and should be read in conjunction with the consolidated audited financial statements of Medicenna Therapeutics Corp. ("Medicenna", the "Company", "we", "our", "us" and similar expressions).
+The unaudited condensed consolidated interim financial statements and related notes of Medicenna, were prepared in accordance with International Financial Reporting Standards ("IFRS") and all dollar amounts are expressed in Canadian dollars unless otherwise noted.